damirbala/hello-world/README.md

 # hello-world
-this is my 1st repository!

 My name is Damir.
-I love Kazakhstan because i was born there!
+There are not all my projects.
+Several projects on c9.io but at this moment I can not access them for some reasons.